allisonhmoore/allisonhmoore.github.io/_pages/about.md

     <a href="https://en.wikipedia.org/wiki/Nasir_al-Din_al-Tusi">Nasir al-Din al-Tusi</a>, and
     <a href="https://en.wikipedia.org/wiki/Sharaf_al-Din_al-Tusi">Sharaf al-Din al-Tusi</a> (c.
 1135~!) to name a few.</p>

-You can <a href="https://mathscinet.ams.org/mathscinet/freeTools.html?version=2">check your own mathematical lineage here</a>.
+You can check your own Erdos number and mathematical lineage at <a href="https://mathscinet.ams.org/mathscinet/freeTools.html?version=2">MathSciNet</a>.